solana-labs/solana/docs/src/developing/programming-model/runtime.md

 - Only the owner of the account may change owner.
   - And only if the account is writable.
-  - And only if the account is not executable
+  - And only if the account is not executable.
   - And only if the data is zero-initialized or empty.
 - An account not assigned to the program cannot have its balance decrease.
 - The balance of read-only and executable accounts may not change.